Natalip-afk/cleaning-data-project/README.md

 # Question 2: Extract only the measurements of mean and standard deviation for each measurement.
 ### Load the features.txt file
-features <- read.table("C:/Users/USUARIO/Documents/UCI HAR Dataset/UCI HAR Dataset/features.txt", stringsAsFactors = FALSE)
+features <- read.table("C:/Users/USUARIO/Documents/UCI HAR Dataset/features.txt", stringsAsFactors = FALSE)
 ### Identify the indices of columns with "mean()" or "std()"
 mean_std_indices <- grep("mean\\(\\)|std\\(\\)", features$V2)
 ### Optional: Verify the names of the selected columns